11 Key Martech Trends for 2021-2025

 Searches for video editing tool YouTube Studio have increased more than 200% in the last year.

-There's also Viddyoze.
-This is similar to Artgrid.
+This tool is similar to Artgrid.
 Except they focus more on stock animations vs real-life footage.

 One of the most surprising trends in the marketing technology space is the slew of email service providers (ESPs) seeing rapid growth.